 Is a Respiratory Therapist a Doctor?

 No, a respiratory therapist is not a doctor.
-However, RTs are highly trained and skilled professionals who provide critical care to patients with respiratory disorders.
+While respiratory therapists are highly trained and skilled professionals who provide critical care to patients with respiratory disorders, they do not attend medical school.

 Final Thoughts

-To become a respiratory therapist, you will need to complete an accredited respiratory therapy program and pass two credentialing exams.
-Most programs take two years to complete, but the total time may vary depending on prerequisite courses and other factors.
+To pursue a career as a respiratory therapist, you need to complete an accredited respiratory therapy program and pass two credentialing exams.
+Most programs take around two years, though this can vary based on prerequisite courses and other factors.

 Written by: